lj-ditrapani/16-bit-computer-specification/notes/physical-implementation-ideas.md

 NTSC Implementation

 The VDP could still output 60 fps for NTSC or VGA format to a CRT while continuing the 10 frame/second system contract.
 The VDP would just output the same screen 6 times in a row before moving on.
-Since the VDP has its own dedicated ram, the CPU and VDP can work independently.
+Since the VDP has its own reserved ram section, the CPU and VDP can work independently.

 ```
 CPU & VDP clock = 4 MHz